 To get RPL for the TAE40110 Certificate IV in Training & Assessment means that you can demonstrate that you are competent in all areas of the course.
-This might seem a bit basic, but experience tells me that there are many people who either wish to shortcut the RPL process, or who do not understand what RPL means in the context of the TAE Cert IV.
+This might seem a bit basic, but experience tells us that there are many people who either wish to shortcut the RPL process or who do not understand what RPL means in the context of the TAE Certificate IV.

 The aim of this article is to introduce 5 questions that you can ask yourself to determine if you could think about attaining your Certificate IV in Training & Assessment entirely by RPL.

 - Do you know what the TAE includes?